Thornden School Uniform

 - Mouth guards – this will be used for hockey and rugby.
 This will be essential for students taking part in extracurricular activities or chosen to represent the school in these sports.

-- Football boots - these will be used for football, rugby and cross-country.
+- Football boots or rugby boots (with studs/moulded studs) - these will be used for football, rugby and cross-country.
 They are essential for students taking part in extracurricular activities or chosen to represent the school in these sports.

 All students will be taking part in these sports from Year 7 to at least Year 9.
 Please endeavour to purchase these for your child as safety is the main priority in all PE lessons.